Plants - Animals

 Vanderwater "secret" delights.

 I have a few favourite "unofficial" trails wandering thorough other areas of the park.
 They're a bit tricky if you don't know where they are although they are minimally marked.
 I'll mention one.
-Just before the nature trail ends, cut off to the right toward the bog.
+Just before the nature trail ends (near the scout camp), cut off to the right toward the bog.
 You'll see a few small tree trunks that will help you over the bog and into the cedar forest.
 Watch carefully here; there are few indicators of the path as it curves left then right, then winds about and crosses yet another slightly wet area before meeting the nature trail again.
-Look out for both bits of green tape and orange tape.

 There are similar trail to this last one hiding in the woods.
 Look carefully and you'll be rewarded with a set of little paths that you will have all to yourself.
 Back in some sections, you may discover bits of old trails and trail signs, which I presume are from the early days of the park.
 I've never met another soul back here and I've explored extensively.